 MUD 365 has made a commitment to providing amenities that enhance the community we serve.
 Please take a moment and let us know what you would like to see or join us at one of our regular meetings and share your ideas.

 The Coles Crossing Jogging Trail was a joint venture between MUD 365 and MUD 364.
-The trail now covers over 4 1/2 miles and includes vegetation and other amenities such as benches and fido houses.
+The trail now covers over 4 1/2 miles and includes vegetation and other amenities such as water fountains, benches and fido houses.
 In addition, MUD 365 constructed a "green" parking lot behind the trees on the detention basin side of Jarvis Road.
 This parking lot will be available for use during community events such as soccer games and swim meets.
 We are also added connecting sidewalks in several locations to allow better accessibility to the jogging trails.
 MUD 365 is proud of the trail system and is excited to see so many residents making use of them each day.

 Interactive Fountain FAQs